tdilauro/Simplified-wiki/AdobeVendorID.md

 * `vendor_id`: This is the name of your vendor ID as registered with Adobe.
 * `node_value`: This is the node value supplied by Adobe.
 * `library_uri`: A URI that represents your library.
 The URL to your library's website is fine.
+* `library_short_name`: A short string that distinguishes your library from other libraries.
+There's no hard limit, but it should be less than 10 characters.
 * `authdata_secret`: A secret string.
 This lets your Vendor ID implementation know whether a client is authorized to ask for a given patron's Vendor ID.

 Example: